History of Christianity in Mizoram: Arthington Aborigines Mission

 The arrival of Christianity and formal education in Mizoram is due to Robert Arthington's efforts in the Arthington Aborigines Mission.
 Lorrain reached India on 21 January 1891.
-Lorraine initially applied to work as a missionary in Agartala among the Tripuri tribes but his application was rejected.
+Lorrain initially applied to work as a missionary in Agartala among the Tripuri tribes but his application was rejected.
 Frederick William Savidge arrived in Bengal in November 1891.
 The two met at an evangelical campaign at Brahmanbaria (now in Bangladesh) organised by the New Zealand Baptists.
 They applied to start work in Tripura, but they were rejected once more.
 Following this, they made a decision to enter the Lushai Hills.
 They were only allowed to stay at Kasalong village, the nearest possible location.
 This was due to constant insurgency from the Mizo tribes.
 After several months of starvation and dysentery, they moved to Darjeeling and finally to Silchar.
 They applied to work in Tripura but were objected by the king of Tripura.
 They waited for one whole year in 1893 for fresh permission in Silchar.
-They remained with the Welsh Persbyterian Mission under Dr. T.J.
+They remained with the Welsh Presbyterian Mission under Dr. T.J.
 Jones.
 While at Silchar, they frequently met Mizo travellers, from whom they started learning their language.
 Finally, a permit was issued by political officer A.W.
 Davis to visit Aizawl.
 They immediately set off on Tlawng River in a canoe on Boxing Day of 1893.
 They arrived in Aizawl on 11 January 1894.
 The day is now observed as a public holiday as "Missionary Day" in the state.

 Difficulties were affecting the missionaries from the first day of stepping in Aizawl.
 There was no local Kukis to carry their luggage boxes to Aizawl which meant the missionaries had to carry their own provisions and sleep on it.
 Sustenance was difficult to come by and growing their own vegetables was difficult due to flooding, insects and wild goats.
 Lushai tribesmen also failed to understand the teetotalism of the missionaries.
 Many staff of colonial institutions, from education to medicine and engineers, often contributed to the spread of Christianity in their personal efforts beyond the roles they were entitled under.
 British engineers installed musical organs in Welsh churches, government officials contributed and published missionary literature, and missionaries moonlighted themselves as school inspectors, among others.

 The missionaries were advised by the administration to not encamp more than one mile outside of Aizawl as the country was considered unsafe due to the previous Lushai Risings.
 Due to this, under advice from Granville Henry Loch, they made camp at Thingpui Huan Tlang (now MacDonald Hill) in Zarkawt.
 Lorrain and Savidge constructed a bamboo house with a thatched roof made from sungrass after being granted permission to trade salt to labourers to work for them.